 Higginbotham also spent two seasons with the men's soccer program at Furman University, helping the Paladins to four Southern Conference regular season championships and three league tournament crowns.

 He and his wife, Julie, were married in March of 2006.
-The couple has one son, Brayden.
+The couple has a son, Brayden, and a daughter, Olivia.

 FOLLOW THE FROGS